ding-lab/CromwellRunner/README.md

 ```
 datatidy -x inputs -p SomaticSV.LSCC.evidence -F Succeeded
 ```
 Note that running jobs with `-F` flag will stash and compress all results during execution.
 This is recommended only for well developed production runs, not for testing or development

-## Other options making YAML file

-In certain situations generating YAML files based on case name alone is not appropriate (for instance, when there are multiple tumor WXS samples per case).
-In this situation, passing "-U UUID_MAP" to `runplan` will bypass lookup of samples in BamMap and use the UUID of the tumor and normal obtained from UUID_MAP file (TSV with columns CASE, TUMOR_UUID, NORMAL_UUID).

 # Configuration details